parm23/ERC20bounty/README.md

 4. Ability to safely transfer tokens
 5. Ability to return tokens and create new tokens

-### ERC-20 Test: These tests were created to tese the following:
+### ERC-20 Test: These tests were created to test the following:

 1. Can I lauch an ICO of a reward token?
 2. Ability to uniquely create multiple tokens